elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

       result)))
 ```

 What do you observe? `conj` is used in both of them.
 Why?
-What's so special about it?
+What’s so special about it?
 Can we use other functions in place of `conj`?

 Well, notice that `result` and `input` can be of any type.
 If `result` is `10` and `input` is `1`, `conj` would not work here; `(conj 10 1)` throws an error.
 Instead of `conj`, we would want something like `+`, because `(+ 10 1)` makes sense.